 For all other claims which do not involve death or personal injury, the maximum amount we will have to pay you if we are found liable to you on any basis is equivalent to the value of the holiday cost per person (excluding insurance premiums and amendment charges) paid by or on behalf of the person(s) affected in total unless a lower limitation applies to your claim.
 This maximum amount will only be payable where everything has gone wrong and you have not received any benefit at all from your holiday.

-carriage by air is limited in accordance with international conventions which
+of, carriage by air is limited in accordance with international conventions

-govern carriage by air.
-These international conventions include The Montreal
+which govern carriage by air.
+These international conventions include The

-Warsaw Convention"); and the Warsaw Convention as amended at The Hague on
+Convention"); and the Warsaw Convention as amended at The Hague on 28

-(1975),as amended at The Hague and by Additional Protocol No. 2 of Montreal
+amended at The Hague and by Additional Protocol No. 2 of Montreal (1975), and

 The terms of these conventions are incorporated into and form part of your contract with us.
 In respect of death or personal injury, the liability of an air carrier under the Montreal Convention and the Warsaw Convention is limited to damage sustained in the case of death or bodily injury caused by an accident which takes place on board the aircraft or in the course of any of the operations of embarking or disembarking.
 You can get copies of the relevant conventions if you ask us for them or view them online.
 You should also note that these conventions limit or remove the airline's liability to you and the amount which the airline has to pay you.
 The airline will rely upon its 'conditions of carriage' which may limit or remove its liability to you and limit compensation under these international conventions.